HISTORY

 It didn’t take long for Max and Erin to realize that the abandoned lot next door to their house was home to a rare and beautiful wetland, Shadow Lake Bog.
 Experts informed the couple that this ecosystem had been forming since the last ice age.

-The lot containing Shadow Lake Bog had historically been an illegal dump site and was marked with a red tag.
-Max and Erin believed in individual responsibility to the environment and that they couldn’t wait for the government to fix this problem.
-So they decided to invest in these beliefs.
-In 1995, they bought the 18-acre parcel of land containing Shadow Lake Bog.
+The lot containing Shadow Lake Bog had historically been an illegal dump site and was marked with a red tag (meaning that a governing entity considered it unsafe for human occupancy) .
+Max and Erin believe in individual responsibility to the environment and that they couldn’t wait for the government to fix this problem.
+In 1995, they bought the 18-acre parcel of land containing Shadow Lake Bog and began restoring its natural beauty.

 Local community members showed up to help.
 Together they removed 110 dump truck loads of trash from the site and began planting native plants to restore the ecosystem for wildlife.

-Max and Erin understood that a bog that had been forming for the last 8,000 years, would need more than just them to protect it.
-In 1999, they formed the nonprofit Save Habitat And Diversity Of Wetlands (SHADOW) in order to strengthen the community around Shadow Lake Bog and educate younger generations about the importance of wetlands.
+They understood that an 8,000 year old peat bog would need more than just them to protect it.
+In 1999, they formed the nonprofit Save Habitat And Diversity Of Wetlands (SHADOW) to strengthen the community around Shadow Lake Bog and to leave a legacy of environmental education for years to come.

 2005: Amphibian pond platform created